Yeison Gordillo: Boyacá Chicó

 With Boyacá Chicó he played 169 matches becoming the seventh player with most caps in the club; he stood out as one of the best players and was seen as one of the players in the Colombian league with the brightest future.

 Independiente Santa Fe

-In 2015, he arrived at Independiente Santa Fe where he hoped to make a name for himself.
+In 2015, he arrived at Independiente Santa Fe.
 He started as a substitute but earned a spot in the starting eleven, becoming a key player in the team.

 Style of play

 Gordillo is a hard-working player, one of his traits is breaking down opposition play by chasing them down; he is also known for his leadership in the field.

 Career statistics

 Club

 1 Includes Recopa Sudamericana and Suruga Bank Championship.